DyerlabTeaching/ENVS-543/README.md

 ### Attendance and consequences of poor attendance

 The instructional programs at VCU are based upon a series of class meetings involving lectures, discussions, field experiences, special readings, and reporting assignments.
-Therefore it is important for each student to be in attendance on a regular basis.
+Therefore, it is important for each student to be in attendance regularly.
 A student who misses a class session is responsible for completing all material covered or assignments made during the absence.

 -   Students having attendance problems should contact their instructor to explain the reasons for nonattendance and to discuss the feasibility of continuing in the course.
 If the student has fallen so far behind that the successful completion of the course is impossible, the student should withdraw from the course before the end of the first 10 weeks of classes (by Oct.
 28, 2022).